 About the artist

-Stian Heimlund Skjæveland (b.
-1973), also known as Sheim of Norway, is a representational painter and sculptor.
+Stian Heimlund Skjæveland (born 1973) is a representational painter and sculptor.

 In 2016, the artist completed the large scale public sculpture Solspeilet (The Norwegian Stonehenge).
 The work stands on a small island outside Jørpeland city close to the Pulpit Rock in Western Norway and resembles an Egyptian pyramid surround by twelve large scale stones.
 The pyramid is constructed from stainless steel and measures eight meters in height.

 Inspired by the horizon, geometry and the tension between light and darkness he approaches the creation of art with the mindset of «in the darkness I find, in the light I create».
 Skjæveland is known for his narrative landscapes and figurative compositions rooted in the baroque and romanticism.